ddpfernandes/tcc-puc-minas/README.md

 - Richardson Maturity Model- Level 2

 ## How to run?
-This project is based in Docker-Compose.
-If you want to run just type in your favorite console:
+This project is based on Docker-Compose.
+If you want to run just type on your favorite console:

 ```
 docker-compose up